zhangqf-lab/CCI-seq/README.md

 <p align="center"><img src="figs/processed_demo.png" width=80% /></p>

 <p align="justify" >The three columns from left to right represent <b>barcode</b>, <b>UMI</b>, and <b>combinatorial index</b>, respectively.</p>
 - **Step 2: QC**
 <p align="justify" >
-This procedure aligns the mRNA library with the combinatorial index library using cell barcodes. :bangbang:  It is important to note that within the 10x Genomics 3’ V3.1 system, barcodes assigned to the same cell exhibit a 2-bp discrepancy between the mRNA and index libraries, as detailed in Table A. Subsequently, we perform rigorous quality control (QC) and filtering on the index abundance, the rank 1 to rank 2 index ratio, and cell clump sizes—to define a unique CellID for each individual cell.</p>
+This procedure aligns the mRNA library with the combinatorial index library using cell barcodes.
+:bangbang:  It is important to note that within the 10x Genomics 3’ V3.1 system, barcodes assigned to the same cell exhibit a 2-bp discrepancy between the mRNA and index libraries, as detailed in (xxxxxx).
+Subsequently, we perform rigorous quality control (QC) and filtering on the index abundance, the rank 1 to rank 2 index ratio, and cell clump sizes—to define a unique CellID for each individual cell.</p>
 - **Step 3: cell-cell interaction analysis**